DuetUI: A Bidirectional Context Loop for Human-Agent Co-Generation of Task-Oriented Interfaces: Abstract

 \section{Abstract}

 Large Language Models are reshaping task automation, yet remain limited in complex, multi-step real-world tasks that require aligning with vague user intent and enabling dynamic user override.
-From a \textbf{formative study} with 12 participants, we found that end-users actively seek to shape generative interfaces rather than relying on one-shot outputs.
+From a \textbf{formative study} with 12 participants, we found that end-users actively seek to shape task-oriented interfaces rather than relying on one-shot outputs.
 To address this, we introduce the \textbf{human-agent co-generation paradigm}, materialized in \textbf{\textit{DuetUI}}.
 This LLM-empowered system unfolds alongside task progress through a \textbf{bidirectional context loop}---the agent scaffolds the interface by decomposing the task, while the user's direct manipulations implicitly steer the agent's next generation step.
-In a user study with 24 participants, \textbf{\textit{DuetUI}} significantly improved task efficiency and interface usability compared to a baseline, fostering seamless human-agent collaboration.
-Our contributions include the proposal and validation of this novel paradigm, the design of the \textbf{\textit{DuetUI}} prototype embodying it, and empirical insights into how this bidirectional loop better aligns agents with human intent.
+In a \textbf{technical ablation study} and a \textbf{user study} with 24 participants, \textbf{\textit{DuetUI}} improved task efficiency and interface usability, supporting more seamless human-agent collaboration.
+Our contributions include the proposal of this novel paradigm, the design of a proof-of-concept \textbf{\textit{DuetUI}} prototype embodying it, and empirical and technical insights from an initial evaluation of how this bidirectional loop may help align agents with human intent and inform future development.